Zakarpattia Oblast: Symbols

 The coat of arms of Zakarpattia was originally created in the end of the 1920s in the then-Czechoslovakia.
 The oblast's flag was approved at the XXIII plenary session of the Transcarpathian Regional Council.
 The coat of arms on the flag also appears on the Rusyn flag.
-The anthem of the Transcarpathian region is a folk musical work arranged by M. Keretsman to a poem attributed by some researchers to Oleksandr Dukhnovych, to the music of controversial Transcarpathian politician Stepan Fentsyk (according to other sources, Stepan Fentsyk himself is the author of the words).
+The anthem of the Transcarpathian region is a folk musical work arranged by M. Keretsman to a poem attributed by some researchers to Oleksandr Dukhnovych, to the music of controversial Transcarpathian politician Stefan Fentsyk (according to other sources, Stepan Fentsyk himself is the author of the words).
 The Transcarpathian Regional Council approved the anthem of the Transcarpathian region on 22 December 2009.